BrowserWorks/Waterfox/layout/tools/reftest/README.txt

 =========================================================

-If the "reftest-async-scroll" attribute is set on the root element, we try to enable async scrolling for the document.
+If the "reftest-async-scroll" attribute is set on the root element, we try to enable async scrolling and zooming for the document.
 This is unsupported in many configurations.

 Setting Displayport Dimensions: reftest-displayport-x/y/w/h="<int>"